keploy/docs/versioned_docs/version-2.0.0/running-keploy/unit-test-generator.md

 <img src="/docs/img/mux-sql-utg.png" alt="Keploy test coverage with ai generated unit test for mux-sql" width="100%" style={{ borderRadius: '5px' }}/>

 _Voila!!
 The Generated Testcases have provided with 71% coverage in just 2 iterations 🌟_

+## Generate Unit Tests with VS Code Extension

+The [Keploy VS Code extension](https://marketplace.visualstudio.com/items?itemName=Keploy.keployio) simplifies unit test generation by allowing users to create tests directly within their editor, eliminating the need for CLI commands or API key setup.
+With just a right-click on any source file, the extension auto-detects the necessary parameters and generates unit tests seamlessly.
+It integrates effortlessly into your workflow, saving generated test cases to the appropriate files and providing coverage reports within VS Code itself.

+For example, in the [express-mongoose](https://github.com/keploy/samples-typescript/tree/main/express-mongoose) sample app:
+1. You can open `routes.js`, right-click, and select **Generate Unit Tests with Keploy** to instantly generate tests for `test/routes.test.js`.

+2. The extension makes unit testing faster, easier, and more accessible for developers.

 ## Frequently Asked Questions(FAQs)